Akhi1/ak-portfolio/README.md

 • Will optimise code to minify the load time

-• Will optimise code structure them properly for reuse
+• Will optimise code and structure them properly for reuse

 ## Licensing